Lead in Drinking Water

 Drinking water in Niagara, distributed by your municipality, is extremely low in lead.
 However, lead can enter your drinking water from lead service lines, lead plumbing, solder or plumbing devices containing lead.

 Older homes (constructed before 1955) may have some lead plumbing and may be served by lead water service lines.
-Homes constructed prior to the mid to late 1980's may have their plumbing connected with lead base solder.
+Homes constructed before the mid to late 1980s may have their plumbing connected with lead base solder.

 Dissolved lead can be released into drinking water when left sitting for a prolonged period and particulate lead can enter drinking water through normal flow conditions.